Hersham: Rugby

 Esher RFC is a multi-pitch rugby union club in Hersham since approximately 1939 (see notes).
 Their first men's team is notable in the region and saw 2012-14 among the upper 50% of clubs in RFU National League 1 (the third level of the sport in England), having been relegated in the previous season.
 Esher play at The Rugby Ground, 369 Molesey Road.
 The 1st XV play in a black-amber strip.

 TV presenter John Inverdale has long been associated with the club, albeit the 2010s saw his involvement diminish.

 Golf

 Hersham Village Golf Club is on the south side of the village; snooker player John Virgo is a former president.

 Hersham's large second golf club is Burhill Golf Club (with North and South courses, the latter of which has been added near Burwood Park.
-Early in World War II, Barnes Wallis and several hundred staff were evacuated to Burhill Golf Club from the nearby Vickers-Armstrongs aircraft factory at Brooklands and designed the legendary Dambusters 'bouncing bomb' there.
+Early in World War II, Barnes Wallis and several hundred drawing office staff were evacuated to Burhill Golf Club from the nearby Vickers-Armstrongs aircraft factory at Brooklands and designed the legendary Dambusters 'bouncing bomb' there.
+Code-named 'Upkeep', this special weapon was really a depth charge or mine rather than a bomb and was used to devastating effect on two reservoir dams in Germany's industrial Rhur Valley.
+Three other weapons designed and developed by Wallis and his team at Burhill were the smaller 'Highball' 'bouncing bomb' and the deep epentration 'Tallboy' and 'Grand Slam' earthquake bombs.
+The Vickers Windsor four-engined bomber and Vickers Viking airliner were also designed at Burhill then built at nearby Foxwarren Park before being test flown at Farnborough Airport and Wisley aerodromes respectively.